 How to Get to the Shackleford Banks

-Although the Shackleford Banks is only accessible by boat, reaching the Shackleford Banks is a fairly easy venture thanks to an array of options which are primarily found in the town of Beaufort.
+Although the Shackleford Banks is only accessible by boat, reaching the Shackleford Banks is a fairly easy venture thanks to Island Express Ferry Service.

 Cruises and Tour Boats